awalker125/testinfra-extension-poc/README.md

 ### tests/fixtures/echo.py

-This is loosely based on [testinfra-echo](https://github.com/philpep/testinfra-echo) although I could not get this to work as is and I did not want to package my fixture as a separate pip module to install.
+This is loosely based on [testinfra-echo](https://github.com/philpep/testinfra-echo) although I could not get this to work as is because the fixtures exposed by testinfra have changed.
+I also did not want to package my fixture as a separate pip module to install.
 That approach is probably better if the fixture is reusable on multiple projects.

-I think it might be out of date because the `Command` fixture does not seem to exist anymore.
+I think the example might be out of date because the `Command` fixture does not seem to exist anymore.
 It functionality is part of `host` now.
 The example in `echo.py` uses the host fixture.
 This get injected when needed.

 ### tests/fixtures/kubectl_binary.py